GrimRob/KeyVaultLib/README.md

     var secretValue = await KeyVaultHelper.GetSecretValueAsync("MySecretName");
     returns an empty string if it does not exist

+# To get a list of secrets:

+    var secrets = await KeyVaultHelper.GetSecretsListAsync()

 # To get a certificate:

     var certBundle = await KeyVaultHelper.GetCertificateValueAsync("MyCertName");